Thursday, July 16, 2026

 “Soon, Kenya, we shall be heading into political campaigns and eventually elections.
 And so, we felt we needed to devote time to pray for peace to prevail in the country, and we thought Namugongo was an ideal opportunity for that,” explained Olal.

-Uganda is currently setting up border control units with DRC amid the Ebola virus outbreak.
-The country’s health workers are checking people’s temperatures while also helping them wash their hands near Bundibugyo, a mountainous district and chief town in Western Uganda.
+Uganda has been setting up border control units with DRC amid the Ebola virus outbreak.
+The country’s health workers have been on the ground checking people’s temperatures while also helping them wash their hands near Bundibugyo, a mountainous district and chief town in Western Uganda.

 “After we heard the news of the Ebola outbreak, we first told the patients in our health facilities how they could prevent themselves from being in contact with people who could be suspected of having contracted the Ebola virus,” said Clovis Bwambale, a health worker in Bundibugyo.